How to Clean Laptops

 - Don't use a paper towel or any abrasive cloth to wipe the screen.
 They can cause scratches and leave lint.

 - Do not spray any type of window cleaner, ammonia, vinegar, or rubbing alcohol on the screen.
-Damage will be done.
+Damage will be done that may be irreversible.